-Heathrow Airport handled 75.5 million passengers last year, a 1% increase from 2015.
+Heathrow Airport handled 75.5 million passengers in 2016, a 1% increase from 2015.
 It’s used by over 80 airlines flying to 185 destinations in 84 countries.
 It’s the second busiest airport in the world by international passenger traffic behind Dubai International.
 To put it simply, they’re really busy!

 It’s because Heathrow is a hub airport, and the UK’s only one at that.